telent/epsilon/README.md

 ### Use an SSH tunnel or HTTPS proxy

-Epsilon is intended for mobile use so it's unlikely you really want to access it only run it on the local machine - but obviously you should not connect to it from any other device without considering the security implications.
+Epsilon is intended for mobile use so it's unlikely you really want to access it only from the machine it's running on - but obviously you should not connect to it from any other device without considering the security implications.